 And so the era of loose shirts and “portion control” began.

 You can hide a lot with a loose shirt.
-This is the kind of “fat” that makes truly overweight people roll their eyes.
-But my fitness had been the foundation of my dignity for a long time, and what I saw under the shirt was terrifying.
+My kind of “fat” was the kind that makes truly overweight people roll their eyes.
+But my fitness and skinny little bod had been the foundation of my dignity for a long time, and what I saw under the shirt was freaking me out.
 As a particularly short man, my fit shape was all that stood between me and sex-appeal oblivion.
+Shortness has been burden enough in my life!
+Combining it with fatness … *shudder*

 Syrup!
 On breakfast cereal!
 Can you imagine?

-It was indeed unjust, like most of life, but it was happening anyway, and stopping it was going to require greater deprivation still.
+It was indeed unjust, like most of life, but it was happening anyway, and stopping it was going to require greater deprivations.
 When I finally gave in and started counted calories, the numbers were shocking, and I knew I had to “really get serious.”

 And so the era of seriously botched diets began.